3sd/slides/civicamp-birmingham-2020/dialogflow/content.md

 We wanted to take advantage of technologies that didn't exist last time

-NDI are keen to meed wider needs
+NDI are keen to need wider needs

 -